Convolutions for Spatial Interaction Modeling: CONCLUSION

 \section{CONCLUSION}

-We considered convolutional and graph neural networks for the task of spatial interaction modeling.
-We compared and contrasted these two approaches, providing empirical evidence that under certain conditions convolutional networks reach comparable performance to the state-of-the-art GNNs that have recently become popular in the literature, thus allowing similar motion forecasting accuracy and interaction modeling while maintaining reduced latency and complexity of the model.
-We analyzed common components of the interaction approaches, leading to a better understanding of how each benefits the final performance of the system.
+We compared and contrasted 2D convolutional and graph neural networks for the task of spatial interaction modeling, providing empirical evidence that under certain conditions convolutional networks can reach comparable performance to the state-of-the-art GNNs (e.g., by modifying IR), thus allowing similar motion forecasting accuracy and interaction modeling while maintaining reduced latency and model complexity of the model.
+We analyzed common components of the interaction approaches, leading to a better understanding of how each benefits the interaction modeling.
 Moreover, we introduced a novel interaction-aware loss and showed its impact on the considered approaches.
 Our work presents a basis for wider use of convolutional layers for the task of spatial interaction, providing evidence that the gap between convolutional models and more complex and computationally expensive GNN models may not be as large as previously suspected.

 { }

 {S\arabic{figure}}